4C-Winterberg-e-V/XCO-blog/blog/250823-Final_Information_for_MSR.md

 **Großraumparkplatz Bremberg P2**
 Am Waltenberg 115, 59955 Winterberg

-- According to UCI regulations, **free parking** is available for riders with a parking ticket (handed out at the race number collection).
+- According to UCI regulations, **free parking** is available for riders with a parking ticket (tickets will be handed out at the race number collection).
 - Please note: the parking lot is generally fee-based – the ticket is required.

 ## Access to Team Area & Start/Finish Zone
 - Access only with a **valid booking**.
-- Team vehicles without a parking permit may drive up for **max.
-30 minutes** to unload.
+- Team vehicles without a permit may drive up to unload for **max.
+30 minutes**.
 - General access by car to the central event area is **strictly prohibited**.

 ## Access to Camping